jpvantassel/tic-tac-toe/README.md

 [this](https://github.com/jpvantassel/python3-course/blob/master/0_Getting_Started/installing_python.md)
 helpful.
 2. Download and unzip this repository.
-3. Open command line in the unzipped repository, and install the necessary dependicies by entering `pip install requirements.txt`into the command line.
+3. Open a command line interface in the unzipped repository, and install the necessary dependicies with `pip install requirements.txt`.
 _Note: If using a modern Windows machine the Windows Powershell is the recommended command line interface, however the Command Prompt may also be used._
-4. Run either the training or playing module by entering `python train.py` or `python play.py` (recommended) into the command line.
+4. Run either the training or playing module by entering `python train.py` or `python play.py` into the command line.
+It is recommended you begin with `play.py` using the pre-trained memory sets, before attempting to train further memory sets yourself.
 5. Follow the command line prompts to make run specific selections. _Note:
-Additional (i.e., non-standard) settings that allow for more complex behavior are provided as hard-coded inputs in both `train.py` and `play.py`._
+Additional (i.e., non-standard) settings that allow for more complex behavior are provided as hard-coded inputs at the top of both `train.py` and `play.py`._
-6. Enjoy!
+6. Explore and enjoy!

 ## Training New Memory Sets

 The computer's ability to play tic-tac-toe is based solely on its previous experience (i.e., previous games in which it has either won, lost, or drawn).
-So for the computer to become sufficiently proficient so as to stand a chance against a human, it must be trained by playing many, many games.
-This training may be done with a human player, though this is rather tedious for the human player, or it may be trained against another machine, which is the option utilized here.
-The training is done by performing some number of simulations (i.e., `number_simulation`), where each simulation is considered a game of tic-tac-toe.
-After each game the moves of the winning player are rewarded and the losing player are punished.
-As training proceeds games may or may not consider these punished or rewarded behaviors.
+So for the computer to become sufficiently proficient so as to stand a chance against a human, it must be trained by playing many games.
+This training may be done with a human player, though this is rather tedious for the human, or it may be trained against itself, which is the option utilized here.
+The training is done by performing some number of simulations, where each simulation is a game of tic-tac-toe.
+After each simulation/game the moves of the winner are rewarded and the loser punished.
 The result of the training stage is a memory set that can be recalled in later games.
-Some simple pre-trained sets have already been provided for your convenience.
+Some simple pre-trained sets have already been provided in the directory `pre_trained_sets` for your convenience.

+### Methods to Improve Training Efficiency

+#### Board Transformation

+The algorithm can exploit the symmetry of the tic-tac-toe board to reduce the number of possible boards in its memory set.
+The eight cases (i.e., the original and seven transformations) checked by the program are shown in the jupyter notebook `vis_boardtransform.ipynb`.
+The implementation of the board transformation and inverse transformations are located in the `transform.py` module.

+#### Indirect Learning

+After each training simulation the moves of the winner are rewarded and the loser punished, however when indirect learning is utilized the winner and loser are both able to learn from the win and loss.
+Let us consider the effect of indirect learning on the winner.
+First, the winner is rewarded for its winning movements.
+If indirect learning was not used this would be the end of the updating phase.
+However, with indirect learning enabled the winner is then punished for the losing movements of the other player as if their roles had been reversed.
+In this way both the winner and loser are both rewarded for the winning moves and punsihed for the losing moves allowing for greater training efficiency.

 ## Playing Against a Trained Memory Set

-Playing against a trained memory set is rather simple, and four pre-trained sets of varying difficulty (i.e., easy, medium, hard, and impossible) have already been provided and are accesible throught the command line interface.
+Playing against a trained memory set is rather simple, and four pre-trained sets of varying difficulty (i.e., easy, medium, hard, and impossible) have already been provided.
 To use your own trained memory set, simply change the variable `file_name_p1` or `file_name_p2` depending upon whether the computer is playing as player 1 or player 2, respectively.